mlrun/mlrun/docs/install/remote.md

     ![Environment variables](../_static/images/pycharm/remote-pycharm-environment_variables.png)

-   > If the remote service is on an instance of the Iguazio MLOps Platform, also set the environment variables and values of `V3IO_USERNAME`, and `V3IO_ACCESS_KEY`.
+   > If the remote service is on an instance of the Iguazio AI Platform, also set the environment variables and values of `V3IO_USERNAME`, and `V3IO_ACCESS_KEY`.

 #### Remote environment from VScode